Stooa/Stooa/README.md

 ## Contributing

-We love the open source community, that's why your contributions and feeback are more than welcome in Stooa, get to know more in our [contributing documentation](https://github.com/Stooa/Stooa/blob/main/CONTRIBUTING.md)
+We love the open source community, that's why your contributions and feedback are more than welcome in Stooa, get to know more in our [contributing documentation](https://github.com/Stooa/Stooa/blob/main/CONTRIBUTING.md)

 ## Translations